Crystal Palace vs Stoke City

-SELHURST PARK has been the permanent home of Crystal Palace for 88 years, although it has also been a temporary base for two other Football League clubs in that period.
+SELHURST PARK has been the permanent home of Crystal Palace for over 90 years, although it has also been a temporary base for two other Football League clubs in that period.

-Wimbledon (1991-2003) and Charlton Athletic (1985-1991) have taken residence at the South London stadium in the past, although both have now moved to more relevant venues.
+Wimbledon (1991-2003) and Charlton Athletic (1985-1991) have taken residence at the South London stadium in the past, although both since moving to more relevant venues.

 Located in the South Norwood district, Selhurst Park has a capacity of 26,309, with its record attendance being 51,801 – a crowd that saw the Club clinch the Second Division title against Burnley in 1979.

-Away fans are situated in the Arthur Wait Stand.
+Away fans are situated in the Arthur Wait Stand as normal.

 Join the M25 Southbound, signposted Heathrow.

 Leave the M25 at Junction 10 and follow the A3 towards London.

 After ten miles you will reach the Tolworth roundabout, at which you turn right onto the A240 towards Epsom.

 After three miles turn onto the A232 towards Sutton.

 Follow the A232 through Sutton and Carshalton and just before reaching Croydon, turn left onto the A23 North towards Thornton Heath.